andlessa/SMStoEFT/README.md

         * [diagrams-SMEFT-stop](./mathematicaNBs/amplitudes/diagrams-SMEFT-stop.nb): all 1-loop diagrams relevant for pp > ttbar
         * [diagrams-DMEFT-stop](./mathematicaNBs/amplitudes/diagrams-DMEFT-stop.nb): all 1-loop diagrams relevant for pp > ttbar
     ***
-    * [matching](./mathematicaNBs/matching): notebooks for computing the matching between the UV and EFT models.
+    * [matching](./mathematicaNBs/matching): notebooks for computing and checking the matching between the UV and EFT models.
-         * [SMS-stop-ttG-loop](./mathematicaNBs/matching/SMS-stop-ttG-loop.nb): calculation of the full 1-loop effective coupling (gluon-top-top) form factors using the UV model
+         * [SMS-stop-uutt-loop](./mathematicaNBs/matching/SMS-stop-uutt-loop.nb): calculation of the full 1-loop amplitude (u+u to top+top) form factors using the UV model as well as the EFT limit
-         * [TopEFT-ttG](./mathematicaNBs/matching/TopEFT-ttG.nb): calculation of the tree level effective coupling (gluon-top-top) using the  model
+         * [Top-EFTphysical_simple-uutt-EFT](./mathematicaNBs/matching/Top-EFTphysical_simple-uutt-EFT.nb): calculation of the tree-level amplitude (u+u to top+top) in the EFT limit and comparison to the results from the full 1-loop calculation
          * [SMS-stop-Matchete](./mathematicaNBs/matching/SMS-stop-Matchete.nb): matching operators using Matchete.
          * [matchMakerReader](./mathematicaNBs/matching/matchMakerReader.nb): reads the MatchMaker output
          * [numericalLoops](): compute numerical values for the loop integrals (for debugging) as well as the high mass limit